-On Draft Day, it's all about "VAM"!
+On Draft Day, it's all about The VAM Ranking System

 VAM..Value Above Mean- It's difficult to say that any one concept is fully encompassing, but when it comes to Fantasy Drafting, the Fantistics' theory of Value Above Mean (VAM), is the definitive concept to winning on draft day.

 VAM: Value Above Mean (or average) is a computation which first measures a player's fantasy "worth" among his peers at his position and then secondly compares that "worth" to other players at different positions.
-VAM is also popularly known as the Value Based Drafting Method or the Position Scarcity theory.
+VAM is also popularly known as the Value Based Drafting Method or the Position Scarcity Theory.
 By taking the average fantasy worth for the typical number of starters at each position (based on your league specifics) we form a "baseline" which we can use to relatively compare each of the players at the particular position by.
 In a perfect world, we compared this strategy against "simulation owners" who were set to draft according to total fantasy points or $ valuations, and found VAM to be a 20-30% more effective tool.
 VAM is most effective in the early rounds of a draft (as shown in the graph below)

 In 1998, we developed the concept using a statistical software package (MATLAB), and since then we have run over 100,000 simulations.
-2008 will be our 10th year in which we have recommended this strategy to our subscribers.
+2009 will be our 11th year in which we have recommended this strategy to our subscribers.

 The reason why VAM is effective is due to a theory called "positional value", or "position scarcity".
 The positional value system works because it values players in relation to their positional peers.
 In recent seasons, some fantasy folks have incorporated the position scarcity concept in their bidding or valuations without the numerical algorithm that we have quantified using the VAM formula.